abrudz/Utils/README.md

 # `Utils`
-These are some utilities for the Namespace-Directory Synchronisation Webinar
+Material for Namespace-Directory Synchronisation webinar and for Jupyter presentation at Dyalog '18.

 ## `Math` namespace
 Number stuff.